Journeyman-Joe/placeholder/doc/ref/clone-RC-10_3.md

 #### Option 2: Multiple versions of Android Studio

 Online search suggests that it's possible to have multiple versions of Android Studio on the same computer, without interference.
-I will be testing this capability on Windows, and will update this section accordingly.
+I have tested this on the Windows 10 laptop I use at the Academy, and it seems to work.

+In brief: Rename the Start Menu shortcut for Android Studio to something else (e.g.: "Android Studio Koala"), then, install the new version, changing the installation folder name when the installer offers you the option.
+After the installation is complete, you will have two Android Studio shortcuts in your Start Menu: "Android Studio", and "Android Studio Koala", in my example.
+Optionally, rename the new shortcut for clarity (e.g., "Android Studio Narwhal").

 I have no idea whether or not Macs will support multiple versions of Android Studio, and would welcome contributions from our Mac-fan group of programmers.